-FrameMaker offers three types of pages: Body, Master and Reference.
+FrameMaker offers three types of pages: body pages, master pages and reference pages.

 Body pages are where you will do most of your work.
 This is where you flow your text and place pictures.
-Master pages are for the repeating elements: the headers, footers, logos–items you want to appear on every page and in the same position.
+The content on the body pages will change from page to page.
+Master pages hold the repeating elements: the headers, footers, logos—items you want to appear on every page and in the same position on the body pages.

-You see four frames, three of which contain ruling lines, and four text labels.
+You will see four frames—three of which contain ruling lines—and four text labels, one above each frame.
 The labels are for your convenience, they don’t do anything except help you quickly identify the names of the frames.

 The first two are used automatically when you insert a footnote or a table footnote into your document.
 FrameMaker calls in the appropriate frame and places it above the first footnote on the page.
 Regular footnotes get a rule, with space below, and table footnotes just get a bit of space (that’s why there isn’t anything in the TableFootnote frame).

-If you don’t like the way the footnotes look in your document, change its appearance on the Reference Page.
-You can make the footnote frames taller or shorter to control the vertical spacing above the first footnote, or modify how the line looks (make it longer or shorter, move it up or down within the frame, or change its color, width or style).
+If you don’t like the way the footnotes look in your document, you can modify its appearance on the first reference page.
+You can make the footnote frame taller or shorter to control the vertical spacing on the footnotes, or modify how the line looks—perhaps make it longer or shorter, move it up or down within the frame, or change its color, width or style.

-And you will change all the footnotes on the Body pages so that they’ll look like this:
+You will immediately change all the footnotes on the body pages, so that they look like this:

 And you thought you were stuck with the default footnote rules!

 Looking for more information on using reference pages in FrameMaker?